ioulian/frontend-workflow/README.md

 Use `yarn start` to start the webpack dev server, you can now start developing, the browser will be automatically reloaded on any code/asset change.
 You can add the HTML in `index.html`.

 You can also use `yarn start:d` to start the dev server with [dashboard](https://github.com/FormidableLabs/webpack-dashboard).
-This gives you a better overview.
+This gives you a better overview of what's happening.

 For examples on how to use TS within this workflow, please read `TypScript usage examples`.